Iltis-class gunboat: Machinery

 Iltiss propulsion system consisted of a pair of horizontal triple-expansion steam engines, each driving a single three-bladed screw propeller; the rest of the class received vertical triple-expansion engines.
 The engines were placed in a single engine room.
 Steam for the engines was supplied by four coal-fired Thornycroft boilers, with the exception of Eber, which received four navy-type boilers.
 All ships had their boilers installed in a single boiler room.
 Exhaust was vented through two funnels located amidships.
 The first four ships carried a pair of electricity generators that produced 16 kW at 67 Volts, while Panther and Eber had three generators that produced 17.8 kW at 67 Volts and 20 kW at 110 Volts, respectively.

-The ships was rated to steam at a top speed of 13.5 kn at 1300 PS, though all members of the class exceeded these figures in service.
-The ships' coal storage varied significantly, as did their engines' efficiency.
+The ships were rated to steam at a top speed of 13.5 kn at 1300 PS, though all members of the class exceeded these figures in service.
+Their coal storage varied significantly, as did their engines' efficiency.
 Iltis and Jaguar carried a maximum of 190 t of coal, and had a cruising radius of about 3080 nmi at a speed of 9 kn.
 At the same speed, Tiger and Luchs were capable of only 2580 nmi, from a maximum capacity of 203 t of coal.
 Panther and Eber, meanwhile, carried 283 t of coal and could sail for 3400 nmi at that speed.

 Armament

 Iltis and Jaguar were armed with a main battery of four 8.8 cm SK L/30 guns, with 1,124 rounds of ammunition.
 These weapons had a maximum range of 7300 m.
 Two guns were placed side-by-side on the forecastle and the other pair side-by-side near the stern.
-The rest of the class exchanged these guns for a pair of 10.5 cm SK L/40 guns, which had become available during the design process for the third member of the class.
-These guns were supplied with 482 rounds of ammunition, and could engage targets out to 12200 m.
-These were also carried at the bow and stern, but singly.
+The rest of the class was armed instead with two single 10.5 cm SK L/40 guns, one mounted in the bow and one astern.
+These guns, which had become available during the design process for the third member of the class, were supplied with 482 rounds of ammunition in total, and could engage targets out to 12200 m.
 The mounts initially used for the 10.5 cm guns proved to be fragile, as demonstrated by Panthers engagements in 1902 against the Haitian gunboat and Venezuelan coastal fortifications, which led to modifications that resulted in an improved mounting.

 All six ships also carried six 37 mm Maxim guns, which were supplied with a total of 9,000 rounds of ammunition.